National Energy Customer Framework (NECF)

-The Queensland Government requires us to be NECF-compliant by 1 July 2015.
+The Queensland Government required us to be NECF-compliant by 1 July 2015.

 NECF at Energex

-Effective 1 July 2015, we must comply with the National Energy Customer Framework.
-This means a number of changes that you and our electrical partners (such as electricians) will need to be aware of.
+To be NECF-compliant means a number of changes that you and our electrical partners (such as electricians) should be aware of:

-- Life Support – those on life support can now register this with us, or with their Retailer.
+- Life Support – those on life support can now register this with us, or with their electricity retailer.

-- Connections – Before we can start work and prior to an electronic work request (EWR), a customer connection agreement will be required.
-The technical information required will mean that most of you will not be able to complete the agreement without the assistance of their electrician.
-Connection agreements will be processed through our Energex Electrical Partners Portal (or the Customer Portal).
+- Connections – before we can start work and prior to an electronic work request (EWR), a customer connection agreement is required.
+The technical information needed means that most of you will not be able to complete the agreement without the assistance of your electrician.
+Connection agreements will be processed through our Electrical Partners Portal (or the Customer Portal).

 - Planned Interruptions – We'll provide you with four (4) business days notice for any planned interruption (instead of two (2) business days notice).